Semaglutide

 Also known as: Ozempic, Wegovy

 Semaglutide is an FDA-approved GLP-1 receptor agonist marketed as Ozempic for type 2 diabetes and Wegovy for chronic weight management.
-Clinical trials demonstrated an average weight loss of 15% over 68 weeks when combined with lifestyle interventions.
-The medication works by mimicking the action of GLP-1, a natural hormone that regulates blood sugar and appetite.
-It has become one of the most prescribed medications for weight loss in the United States.
+In August 2025, it received accelerated approval for MASH (metabolic-associated steatohepatitis) with liver fibrosis.
+An oral formulation (Oral Wegovy) was approved in December 2025, launching in January 2026.
+Clinical trials demonstrated an average weight loss of 15% over 68 weeks with injectable Wegovy, and 16.6% with oral Wegovy.
+The medication works by mimicking GLP-1, a natural hormone that regulates blood sugar and appetite.

 GLP-1 receptor agonist that mimics incretin hormone to increase insulin secretion, slow gastric emptying, and reduce appetite